 I can’t help thinking of the story “The Fisherman and the Goldfish”: In order to repay the fisherman for saving its life, the goldfish says it can meet all requirements of the fisherman.
 The fisherman’s wife wants a new wooden basin, and then she gets it.
 His wife wants a big house, and then she gets it too.
 But she is still not content and wants to be a grand dame.
 When she becomes a grand dame, she even wants to be a queen.
-Because she is never contented, in the end, the goldfish ignores her, and their life returns to the beginning.
+Because she is never content, in the end, the goldfish ignores her, and their life returns to the beginning.
 This fairy tale tells us that man’s lust is without an end.

 Therefore, we unceasingly change our goals, and like a wound clock, we keep catching up and working hard.
-Discontent seems to be our driving force, but like a poisonous root, this discontent is deeply planted in our heart, making us often live in pain for unsatisfied desires.
+Discontent seems to be our driving force, but like a poisonous root, this discontent is deeply planted in our heart, making us often live in pain because of unsatisfied desires.
 When we long for something but can’t get it, we will sink into a deep depression and pain.
-Gloom winds around us at night and ties in a knot; sorrow hovers in our heart and lingers on.
-We never feel released in our heart, and only our heart knows its own bitterness….
-After weeping, and experiencing pain and grief, we may exhort ourselves: Be contented!
-It is pretty good to be content.
-But another voice tells us: It is incapable to be contented; resting on laurels is unwilling to seek progress; and man shouldn’t be contented.
+Only we know our own bitterness.
+After weeping, and experiencing pain and grief, we may exhort ourselves, “Be content!
+It is pretty good to be content.”
+But another voice tells us, “Being content is being incapable; resting on laurels is unwilling to seek progress; and man shouldn’t be easily contented.”
 So, no matter where we are, or no matter what kind of faith we have, we are all enticed by our desires.
-Discontent always draws our heart and tells us never to stop!
+Discontent always draws to our heart and tells us never to stop wanting more!

-I remembered thesays, “The horse leach has two daughters, crying, Give, give.
+I remembered the Bible says, “The horse leach has two daughters, crying, Give, give.
 There are three things that are never satisfied, yes, four things say not, It is enough: The grave; and the barren womb; the earth that is not filled with water; and the fire that said not, It is enough” (Proverbs 30:15–16).
-What these verses talk about is precisely our insatiable desire.
+What these verses talk about is precisely our insatiable desires.
 It is just like the horse leach which never sucks enough blood, like Hades in which there are never enough dead to accommodate, or like the barren womb which is never satisfied with pregnancy.
 And it is even like the earth that is not filled with water, and the fire, which never says that it is enough.

-Once I saw a passage of : “After they start believing in God, people gain some truths, and the happiness these truths bring is sufficient to replace the happiness brought to people by material things, enjoyment and comfort.
+Once I saw a passage of God’s words, “After they start believing in God, people gain some truths, and the happiness these truths bring is sufficient to replace the happiness brought to people by material things, enjoyment and comfort.
 The more you gain those things, the less satisfied you are, and the less you are able to tell good from bad.
 With the truth, the clearer people’s understanding of it, and the more truths they gain, the more they know to thank God and be grateful, and the more they feel sated within their hearts.
 Yes or no?
 (Yes.)
 What do material things bring to people?
 (Emptiness.)
 They bring emptiness and depravity.
 People can’t tell good from bad and they develop more and more desires.”

 In such an acquisitive society, we have no ability of discerning right and wrong, and have no power to overcome the bondage of evil.
-Under lust and enticement, we are hauled by Satan, not knowing what the blessing is and what the disaster is, much less knowing the terrible outcome the discontent will bring to us, and as a result, we sank deeper and deeper into the abyss of lust.
+Under lust and enticement, we are hauled by Satan, not knowing what blessing is and what disaster is, much less knowing the terrible outcome that discontent will bring to us, and as a result, we sank deeper and deeper into the abyss of lust.
 The reason we have so much discontent and lust that can never be filled is because Satan is using our desires and ambitions to bring us to depravity and darkness, so that we are made a plaything under Satan’s command and can’t find the light.
-When we have the truth as our life, we come to know that everything of us is in God’s sovereignty and predestination, and that regardless of how much wealth or how great achievements we have in our life, they are all in the control of God.
+When we have the truth as our life, we come to know that everything is in God’s sovereignty and predestination, and that regardless of how much wealth or how great achievements we have in our life, they are all in the control of God.
 What God doesn’t predestine for us is unattainable, no matter how much effort we pay.
 Our senseless struggles can do nothing but make us have a wearier and harder life.
 In fact, God has given us enough blessings.
-If we understand these truths, we will have discernment of Satan’s fallacies, see through Satan’s schemes and conspiracies, stop receiving its deception and bondage, and have the ability of defending the enticement of Satan.
-With the guidance of God’s word, when we gradually grow in life, have a knowledge of God’s authority and sovereignty, and see that God never leaves us but loves us by our side, we will be willing to happily obey everything from God and do not excessively pursue to meet our desires.
-No matter how much God gives us, we will be contented and praise God with a grateful heart.
+If we understand these truths, we will have discernment of Satan’s fallacies, see through Satan’s schemes and conspiracies, stop receiving its deception and bondage, and have the ability of defeating the enticement of Satan.
+With the guidance of God’s words, when we gradually grow in life, have a knowledge of God’s authority and sovereignty, and see that God never leaves us but loves us and is by our side, we will be willing to happily obey everything from God and do not excessively pursue our desires.
+No matter how much God gives us, we will be content and praise God with a grateful heart.

 Just like Job, the righteous man approved by God, he believed that all his possessions came from God’s blessings and God’s sovereignty and they were not gained by his own labor, so he was able to obey God’s sovereignty and arrangement, to give thanks frequently, and to come before God worshiping Him.
-He didn’t indulge in more of material enjoyment, nor did he feel pain for losing the material blessings.
+He didn’t indulge in more material enjoyment, nor did he feel pain for losing the material blessings.
 The Bible says, “But godliness with contentment is great gain.
 For we brought nothing into this world, and it is certain we can carry nothing out.
 And having food and raiment let us be therewith content” (1 Timothy 6:6–8).
-For us Christians, we should learn to give thanks and be contented.
-Only thus can we live in happiness and joy.
+For us Christians, we should learn to give thanks and be content.
+Only then can we live in happiness and joy.